 1. Kaziranga National Forest – Assam

-Home to one horned rhinos, Kaziranga National Park is one of the most popular and beautiful places of seven sisters of India in Assam.
-Surrounded by aromatic plush green tea gardens, Kaziranga is a declared World Heritage Site.
+Home to one-horned rhinos, Kaziranga National Park is one of the most popular and beautiful places of seven sisters of India in Assam.
+Surrounded by aromatic plush green tea gardens, Kaziranga is a declared World Heritage Site and also one of the best places to visit in Assam.
 One can enjoy jeep safaris in the forest and spot elephants, rhinos, tigers, deer, and numerous birds.